hqng/hqng.github.io/_posts/2019-08-12-OTandInference-p1.md

 \end{align}
 $$
 {% endraw %}
-$i_s$s are indices of mini-batch that must be uniformly drawn at random. $S$ is often chosen such that $1 \leq S \ll N$. <br>
+$ \small i_s$s are indices of mini-batch that must be uniformly drawn at random. $ \small S$ is often chosen such that $ \small 1 \leq S \ll N$. <br>

-Computation cost on small batch-size $S$ is less expensive than on entire dataset.
-A noisy estimator of gradient of ELBO then can be achieved via $\hat{\mathcal{L}}$.
+Computation cost on small batch-size $ \small S$ is less expensive than on entire dataset.
+A noisy estimator of gradient of ELBO then can be achieved via $ \small \hat{\mathcal{L}}$.
 As a result, optimal of the objective function can be acquired using stochastic gradient optimization.
 Several important results of SVI models have been published, one may refer to ([Hensman *et al.*, 2012](https://arxiv.org/abs/1206.5162)), ([Khan *et al.*, 2018](https://arxiv.org/abs/1807.04489), [Hoffman *et al.*, 2013](http://jmlr.org/papers/v14/hoffman13a.html)) for more details. <br>

 Lastly, there is a trade-off between computation's efficiency and gradient estimator's variance.
-Large batch-size $S$ which consumes more computational resource reduces variance of gradient estimate.
+Large batch-size $ \small S$ which consumes more computational resource reduces variance of gradient estimate.
 In this case, less noisy gradient allows us to have larger learning rate, thus it's faster to reach the convergence state and also more favored for global parameters to perform inference.
 On the other hand, small mini-batches relaxes the cost of iterating over local parameters.
 Various methods have been proposed to address this problem, notably can include *adaptive learning rate and mini-batch size* and *variance reduction*.
 It's worth to mention that alongside stochastic VI, there exists other interesting approaches to speed up convergence process such as *Collapsed*, *Sparse*, and *Distributed VI*.
 All of them leverage the structure of certain models to attain the goal ([Zhang *et al.*, 2017](https://arxiv.org/abs/1711.05597)). <br>

 ## [***Part 2***](/variational%20inference/OTandInference-p2/)